Bill Clinton has quietly done away with several dozen people who possessed incriminating evidence about him.

-Multiple versions of lengthy lists of deaths associated with Bill Clinton have been circulating online for about twenty years now.
+Multiple versions of lengthy lists of deaths associated with Bill Clinton have been circulating online for about twenty years now (including the latest iteration, titled “The List of Clinton Associates Who Allegedly Died Mysteriously.
+Check It Out”).
 According to those lists, close to fifty colleagues, advisors, and citizens who were about to testify against the Clintons died in suspect circumstances, with the unstated implication being that Bill Clinton or his henchmen were behind each untimely demise.

 We shouldn’t have to tell anyone not to believe this claptrap, but we will anyway.
 In a frenzied media climate where the Chief Executive couldn’t boff a White House intern without the whole world finding out every niggling detail of each encounter and demanding his removal from office, are we seriously to believe the same man had been having double handfuls of detractors and former friends murdered with impunity?